DappDevs/presentations/content/ethereum-background.md

 Well, it is a blockchain. [hilarity ensues]

+Ethereum keeps all transactions on a public, immutable ledger

+Ethereum transactions execute data instead of transfer ownership of a coin

+*A Blockchain is:*
+* Transactions into blocks
+* Newest block linked to one before it
+* All parties come to consensus on linking
+* If a link is modified, all parties know it

+Transactions change Ethereum's "state"

+All parties know the rules in smart contracts, and new smart contracts are also known to all parties.

+Ethereum is more than a blockchain

++++

 Ethereum stores transactions on an immutable ledger, basically like any other blockchain.

 What makes Ethereum special is that the transactions aren't simply the transfer of a coin,